irishjack490/ExpRoutContr/README.md

 Impressed that your office manager is learning how to program, you say "Thanks so much!" and prepare to leave for lunch, but your office manager keeps talking:

-_"Hey you're the new programming whiz on our team right?
+_"That's the mission of the Employee Wellbeing Committee, by the way -- in our spare time we all pitch in to make everyone's life better around the office...
+That reminds me, you're the new programming whiz, right?
 You're just the person I need."_

 _"See, right now I have each eatery on a separate page.
 But it's getting to be annoying manually writing a new page for each eatery every time I want to add one, and manually updating the index page."_

 _"But I heard that it's possible to DRY my code by using Models, Controllers, and Views.
-Actually, do you think you can help me with that?
-We've all got to pitch in with these extracurricular projects to make everyone's life better around the office, after all!"_
+Actually, do you think you can help me with that?"_

 Sighing, you promise you'll help... right after lunch.

+_"Welcome to the Employee Wellbeing Committee!!!"_, your office manager hollers as you run out the door to Burger Queen, and you wonder what you've gotten yourself into.

 ## Requirements